corefan/xenko-docs/en/manual/platforms/set-the-graphics-platform.md

 The **graphics platform** controls the graphics hardware in the device you run your project on.
 Different devices support different graphics platforms; for example, iOS supports the OpenGL ES graphics platform.
 You can select which graphics platform your game uses, and add overrides for different platforms (eg Windows, Android, etc).

+>[!Warning]
+>Moving from DirectX to an earlier DirectX version can create problems.
+For example, if your game contains HDR textures, it will crash, as DirextX 9 doesn't support them.

 You set the graphics platform in the [game settings](../game-studio/game-settings.md) asset.

 > [!Note]